ilyesAj/the-magic-world-of-Kubernetes/Networking.md

 # }
   ````
 ### The Apiserver proxy:
-is a bastion built into the apiserver that can :
+is a bastion built into the Apiserver that can :
 - connect a user outside of the cluster to cluster IPs which otherwise might not be reachable
-- runs in the apiserver processes
+- runs in the Apiserver processes
 - used to reach a Node, Pod, or Service
 - do load balancing when used to reach a Service

 #### Protocols:
-client -> proxy uses HTTPS (or http if apiserver so configured)
+client -> Apiserver proxy uses HTTPS (or Http if Apiserver so configured)

-proxy -> target may use HTTP or HTTPS as chosen by proxy using available information
+Apiserver proxy -> target may use HTTP or HTTPS as chosen by proxy using available information
 ### The kube proxy:

 - runs on each node